 Children face emotional challenges in life, much in the same way as adults, but because they have not fully developed, many children are unable to talk about what they feel.
 The younger the child, the more limited their ability to use words to process their emotions and make sense of things that have happened.
 Instead, children use the language of symbols while they play to understand what they feel, think, and how to relate to the world in which they live.
 Lighthouse specializes in play and expressive therapy in a warm, safe environment where children can process, integrate and release emotions, memories, and traumas that may be creating difficulty in their lives.

 Play therapy for children is an appropriate treatment for all challenges and difficulties because the focus in therapy is always on the whole person of the child as opposed to their behaviour or difficulty.
-This style of expressive therapy is a process of connecting to one's true self and becoming.
+This style of expressive therapy is a process of connecting to one's true self and becoming more regulated.
 Research and experience show that this treatment has been successful with concerns such as:

 anxiety and worries

 difficulties with impulse control

 distractibility, school challenges, adhd

 trauma (for example: car accidents, abuse, neglect, injury)

 behaviours or anxiety associated with autism spectrum disorders